 Getting a Fit!
-So after a winter break why not start getting yourself and your equine partner fit for the coming spring season?
+So after the christmas break why not start getting yourself and your equine partner fit for the coming season?
 In order to enjoy your riding, training and competing to the full this coming season, it is critical your horse is fit for the level of work he will be doing alongside receiving the correct nutrients to succeed.
 After the winter period many equines need to develop their fitness in preparation for a higher level of work.
 Fitness should be worked on gradually over a period of weeks to enable the horse’s body to adjust to the changes in exercise level.
 Remember; don’t take short cuts or rush the process as sudden increases in work can result in risking causing much more harm than good.

 Prior to beginning fitness work the horse’s general health needs to be checked so get up to date with any vaccinations, dentistry checks, shoeing or worming that is required.
 When your equine has had some time off work or has been operating under a reduced working regime it is vital than when we increase our expectations that we also provide in the diet the essential vitamins, minerals and nutrients they require to succeed.
 Pure Distilled MSM Supplement from Horse Supplements Direct is a constituent of vitamins, co-enzymes and antioxidants, good health and peak fitness and ideal to be fed during the fittening process.
 Including a vitamin and mineral supplement throughout the season is a must for all competition horses such as Competition Horse Supplement contains over 30 beneficial nutrients!